ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-7-1.md

-Chapter 7: Improving Writing Quality: Techniques for Improving Writing Quality
+Techniques for Improving Writing Quality
 ==============================================================================

 Improving writing quality is a goal shared by many nonfiction writers.
 In this chapter, we will explore techniques for improving writing quality.